trapexit/mergerfs/README.md

 It should be noted that NFS and FUSE (the technology mergerfs uses) do not work perfectly with one another due to certain design choices in FUSE (and mergerfs.)
-Due to these issues it is generally recommended to use SMB when possible till situations change.
+Due to these issues, it is generally recommended to use SMB when possible till situations change.
 That said mergerfs should generally work as an export of NFS and issues discovered should still be reported.